Skip to main content

 • Backup issues

-A ventless dryer does not need to be hooked up to a vent like a full-size or built-in dryer.
+A ventless dryer does not need to be hooked up to a vent like a traditional vented dryer.

-These dryers often exhaust their humid air into a drawer, another receptacle, or out a nearby window.
+These dryers often exhaust their humid air into a receptacle where it condenses.
+This can be an internal reservoir drawer, bucket, or into a nearby drain.

 A yellow measuring tape stretches into the drum of a dryer showing it measures 24 inches